surveycto/timed-categories/README.md

 ## Description

 This field plug-in presents a number of choices as columns, and the respondent can select a choice using either a keyboard key, or tapping the area below the choice.
-They must select a choice within a certain period of time, or the field will be marked as "passed".
+This field plug-in is timed.

 Great for implicit association tests (IAT)!

+There are two versions of this field plug-in.
+In version 1, the respondent must select a choice within a certain period of time, or the field will be marked as "passed".
+In version 2, there will always be a "correct" answer, and the respondent cannot move forward until they select the correct answer.
+See [Features](#features) below for details.

-We also have a **webinar** on this field plug-in that demonstrates how to set it up and how to use it, which you can check out [here](https://www.surveycto.com/videos/iat-plugin-webinar/).
+We also have a **webinar** on this field plug-in that demonstrates how to set up and use version 1, which you can check out [here](https://www.surveycto.com/videos/iat-plugin-webinar/).

 [![Download](extras/readme-images/download-button.png)](https://github.com/surveycto/timed-categories/raw/main/timed-categories.fieldplugin.zip)

 ### Features

 There are two versions of this field plug-in.
-They are contained in the same field plug-in file, and which one is determined by the field plug-in parameters.
+They are contained in the same field plug-in file, and which version is determined by the field plug-in parameters.
 To use version 2, give the `version` parameter a value of `'2'`; to use version 1, simply don't include the `version` parameter.

-Click the link in the section to learn about that version.
+Click the link in the section below to learn about that version.

 #### Both